cycle/docs/advanced/declaration.md

 > All of the listed methods are added into the table and column doc comments so your IDE/editor will highlight them.

-Use shorter version if you find it easier:
+Use the shorter version if you find it easier:

 ```php
 $schema = $database->table('new_table')->getSchema();